A Lament for Samaria and Jerusalem

 What the LORD Requires

-6 With what am I to come before the Lord and go with bent head before the high God? am I to come before him with burned offerings, with young oxen a year old?
-7 Will the Lord be pleased with thousands of sheep or with ten thousand rivers of oil? am I to give my first child for my wrongdoing, the fruit of my body for the sin of my soul?
-8 He has made clear to you, O man, what is good; and what is desired from you by the Lord; only doing what is right, and loving mercy, and walking without pride before your God.
+6 With what shall I come before the Lordand bow down before the exalted God?
+Shall I come before him with burnt offerings, with calves a year old?
+7 Will the Lord be pleased with thousands of rams, with ten thousand rivers of olive oil?
+Shall I offer my firstborn for my transgression, the fruit of my body for the sin of my soul?
+8 He has shown you, O mortal, what is good.
+And what does the Lord require of you?
+To act justly and to love mercy and to walk humbly with your God.

 Israel's Moral Corruption

-7 But as for me, I am looking to the Lord; I am waiting for the God of my salvation: the ears of my God will be open to me.
+7 But as for me, I watch in hope for the Lord, I wait for God my Savior; my God will hear me.

 The LORD Brings Light and Deliverance

 8 Do not gloat over me, my enemy!
 Though I have fallen, I will rise.
 Though I sit in darkness, the Lord will be my light.
 9 Because I have sinned against him, I will bear the Lord's wrath, until he pleads my case and upholds my cause.
 He will bring me out into the light; I will see his righteousness.
 10 Then my enemy will see it and will be covered with shame, she who said to me, "Where is the Lord your God?"
 My eyes will see her downfall; even now she will be trampled underfoot like mire in the streets.
 11 The day for building your walls will come, the day for extending your boundaries.
 12 In that day people will come to you from Assyria and the cities of Egypt, even from Egypt to the Euphrates and from sea to sea and from mountain to mountain.
 13 The earth will become desolate because of its inhabitants, as the result of their deeds.